10 Hidden Treasures in South Africa

 The Owl House

 The Owl House is definitely a one-of-a-kind treasure.
-You can find this magical place in the small Karoo town of Nieu-Bethesda, in the Eastern Cape province of South Africa.
+You can find this magical place in the small Karoo town of Nieu-Bethesda, in the Eastern Cape Province of South Africa.
 Helen Martins devoted her life to transforming her house into an artistic wonderland.
 In 1950, she started turning the house into a sea of glitter rainbows by using mirrors and glass.
 She did this by crushing glass bottles and then using the glass splinters as ‘wallpaper’.
 The backyard of her house is populated by the numerous concrete camels that she sculpted with the help of a few workers.
 She named it the Camel Yard, but over the years hundreds of other statues were also made and placed around this area.
 Most of these statues resemble figures that seem to be half human and half animal.
 This statue population grew into this quasi-religious dwelling.
 At the time of Helen Martins’ death in 1976, there were more than 500 of these masterpieces.
 She committed suicide by swallowing caustic soda.
 Today, the Owl House is a magical museum, which will make you feel like you might have stepped into a fairy tale.
 Visitors will enjoy the charming ambience skilled by the mind of a true artist.

 4